nnamon/tisc-2021-1865-text-adventure/README.md

 ### 1865 Text Adventure - 1.
 Down the Rabbit Hole

+Text adventures are fading ghosts of a long time past but this one looks suspiciously brand new.
+We want to learn more about the White Rabbit but when we connect to the game, we just keep getting lost!
+Can you help us take a look at the secrets in the Rabbit's burrow?

+The game is hosted at `<CHANGE ME>:31337`.

+#### Hint 1

+The goal is to read `flag1` from `/home/rabbit/`.

+#### Hint 2

+Can you find a way to break out of the illusionary fantasy?
+Instant travel can be a very good way of defying the laws of physics.

 ### 1865 Text Adventure - 2.
 Pool of Tears

+It looks like the Rabbit has been misbehaving.
+Within his cache of secrets lies a special device that does not belong to him.
+However, our attempts read it yield gibberish.
+It appears to require... activation.
+To activate it, we must first become Rabbit.

+Please assume the identity of the Rabbit.

+The game is hosted at `<CHANGE ME>:31337`.

+#### Hint 1

+The goal is to execute the SUID binary `flag2.bin` at `/home/rabbit/`.

+#### Hint 2

+Find a way to write what you want then take it.
+If sauerkraut doesn't work, try kimchi.

 ### 1865 Text Adventure - 3.
 Advice from a Caterpillar

+The flowers said that the French Mouse was invited.
+But to what?
+Perhaps she hid the invitation in her warren.
+It is said that her home is decorated with all sorts of oddly shaped mirrors but the tragic thing is that she's afraid of her own reflection.

+The game is hosted at `<CHANGE ME>:31337`.

+#### Hint 1

+The goal is to execute the SUID binary `flag3.bin` at `/home/mouse/`.

+#### Hint 2

+Can you make strings into constants somehow?
+Do those constants mean anything to Ruby?

 ### 1865 Text Adventure - 4.
 A Mad Tea Party

+Attend the Mad Tea Party but come back with (whats in) the Hatter's head.
+Sometimes the end of a tale might not be the end of the story.
+Things that don't make logical sense can safely be ignored.
+Do not eat that tiny Hello Kitty.

+The game is hosted at `<CHANGE ME>:31337`.

+#### Hint 1

+The goal is to read `flag4` from `/home/hatter`.

+#### Hint 2

+You may not know the key but you know the length!
+Faster unpacking doesn't mean safer unpacking.

 ## Services